pieroproietti/penguins-eggs/sourceforge/files/DEBS/testing/README.md

 * removed echo `calamares is...` when we check for calamares existence.

+* removed `/etc/skel/.config/bookmarks` from skel.

+* changed the way to recognize cinnamon, not more `cinnamon-core` but `cinnamon-common`.

 ## Krill
 An OEM installation is divided into two phases, the first to be carried out in the company is the pre-installation which installs the operating system by configuring it with a live user, the second is the final configuration phase which takes place after delivery to the user.